juhasev/sample-ninja-help/integrations-research-defender.md

 #### Protect all registrations surveys
 Select **ON** to protect all registration surveys regardless of the **Sub Panel**.
 It is highly recommend to do this to prevent fraudulent panelists from signing up for you panel.

-#### Screen surveys percentage
+#### Re-screen survey frequency
-Enter a percentage of panelists to screen when they start a survey.
+Enter a re-screen frequency to test started surveys.
+Always, Daily, Weekly or Monthly.
+This settings applies to survey starts only.

 > Each lookup costs 2 cents or USD $0.02.
 There is no montly minimum.